 Witmer Quilt Shop: Both new and antique quilts.
 Located in New Holland, PA.

-Hit the links here in Lancaster county!
+Hit the links right here in our area!

 Hawk Valley Golf Course: A William Gordon-designed course on 125 acres of gently rolling land.
 Seven ponds, mature oak and poplar trees, 50 traps, 6743 yards, a 70.3 rating, and a 132 degree slope wait to challenge your skills.
 Located in Bowmansville.